fmxsh/f3c/f3c-spec.md

 We start by defining semantics.
 Semantics are the particular units of meaning, or conceptual definitions, used to fully define this configuration format.
 Thus we first concern ourselves with the concepts and structures among concepts of this configuration format, and only later focus on how these concepts and structures map to actual characters to form the concrete syntax that is the concrete representation of this configuration format.

 Following the intended approach, conceptual definitions are introduced for _basic tokens_ and _data_.
 The conceptual definitions of _basic tokens_ and _data_ will give rise to a higher set of emergent conceptual definitions, that are structures of meaning, called _binding structures_.
 These _binding structures_, providing the function of associating one field with another (binding an identifier to a literal), represents the highest level of emergent conceptual property that is the complete conceptual response to the purpose of defining this particular configuration format.
 The conceptual outlining then undergoes a process of semantic attribution, where the conceptual definitions, the structures of meaning, that have been created, are mapped to concrete representations; to specific characters (such as `:`, `.` and `"`), and to sequences of characters (data).

+## Terminology

+The format of this configuration format has _representational elements_ and _conceptual elements_.
+An _representation element_ is the character or set of characters being the concrete representation of a given concept.
+All given concept within this configuration format falls under the category _conceptual elements_.

+A _conceptual element_ is indicated by `[` and `]` like `[identifier]` or `[literal]`.
+A _representational element_ is that concrete data--the character or characters--that aligns with the rules outlined as the concept.

+A conceptual discussion may be: `[identifier] [introducer] [literal]`.
+The representational expression is, for example: `MyIdentifier: my literal`.

+### << Concept and representation

+The conceptual level deals with the concepts of the configuration format, the generic structures, their relations and principles, and how they respond to the purpose of defining a configuration format.
+Each concept is a _thing_ created by defining what it is, but without reference to concrete representatoin.
+As such, the concept is a self containing _thing_ within its own level, in that it neither depends on a concrete representation to be percieved, nor on something more abstract.
+Its medium of existence is the space of thought.
+These self containing things form relationships, yielding higher structures that becomes a higher level _thing_, still in the space of thought, emerging from the relationchips between the lower things in the space of thought.
+The representational level deals with how these _things_ in the space of thought are represented at the concrete non-thought level of characters and parsing.
+The representation should be in complete alignment with the conceptual.

+### >>

+When describing the format, syntax elements are written in brackets for clarity, such as `[identifier] [assignment] [literal]`.
+This notation indicates that the **syntax element** `identifier` is followed by `assignment`, which is followed by `literal`.

+However, **the spaces between and within the brackets are not part of the actual syntax**; they are included only to improve readability.

+For example, `[identifier] [assignment] [literal]` translates to `key:value`, meaning that the **presentation does not imply whitespace** between these elements in actual use.

+Either-or-statement is possible.
+The example `[custom | default terminator]` means either `custom terminator` or `default terminator`.

+`(...)` means optional, where `...` here means that content which is optional.

+`...` means "the rest of the expected syntax".

+## Basic Definitions

+TODO: Not all of them apply anymore...

+Definitions of general terms as they apply in the context of _f3c_:

+**Whitespace**: All characters matched by the POSIX character class `[:space:]` (e.g., space, tab, etc.), **excluding newline characters**.

+**Line**: As by POSIX.
+A sequence of characters, or an empty sequence, that ends with a newline character (`\n`).
+A line can contain only one newline character.

+**Character**: Any valid byte sequence recognized by the host system's encoding configuration, including but not limited to UTF-8, UTF-16, UTF-32, ASCII, extended ANSI (ISO-8859 series), and arbitrary binary data (including null bytes \x00).
+Character interpretation depends on the system's locale (LC_CTYPE), encoding settings, and application behavior.
+See also `Note on supported characters`.

+**Data**: The `f3c` format consists of several lines making up the configuration data.

+**Parser**: Any program that reads the `f3c` data, evaluates it and preforms desired actions.

+**Nesting**: One group can have a subgroup which in turn can have a subgroup, and so on.
+This is called nesting.

+**Identifier**: A identifier is used to identify a specific literal.

+**Literal**: A literal consists of a series of characters or no characters (empty).

+**Identifier-literal pair**: The identifier and its corresponding value form an identifier-literal pair.
+An identifier-literal pair can be one of two types: an identifier with a _single-line literal_ or a identifier with a _multi-line literal_.

+**Element**: A single-line literal or a multi-line literal.

+**Nameless element**: An element without an identifier.

+**Named element**: An element with an identifier.

+# Remove array object, put below

+**Array**: A multi-line literal that is a collection of `array` elements.
+An `array` element consists of anything but an identifier-literal pair.
+Thus, an `array` must not have elements classified as `object`.

+**Object**: A multi-line literal that is a collection of `object` elements.
+An `object` element is an identifier-literal pair.
+The identifier-literal can be a `nameless element` or a `named element`.
+Content of object must not have elements classified as `array elements`, meaning no content that lacks identifier (empty identifier is still considered an identifier).

+**Empty**: _Empty_ is a thing, syntax, that is empty of content. `""` is empty.
+It is absence of content, contained within `"` and `"`.

+**Nothing**: _Nothing_ is not even a thing that is empty.
+It is the absence of syntax.

 ## Pre-fundamental things (substrate)